akaj-team/draft-kt-conventions/[Final] Kotlin Convention v2.0.0.md

 * Short method content:
 Method content should be short and focus on the feature of method.
 Avoid repeating code.
-* Function names not over `30 lines`.
+* Method names not over `30 characters`.
 Except for inputting text or URL.
+* Code lines not over `30 lines`.
 * Method name must start with verb is first letter.
 * First letter of method name is **LOWERCASE**.
 * `@SuppressWarnings`: The `@SuppressWarnings` annotation should only be used under circumstances where it is impossible to eliminate a warning.
 If a warning passes this "**impossible to eliminate**" test, the `@SuppressWarnings` annotation must be used, so as to ensure that all warnings reflect actual problems in the code.